A Measurement-Based Spatially Consistent Channel Model for Distributed MIMO in Industrial Environments: Large-scale fading

 \subsection{Covariance}

 For distributed systems, the correlation of large-scale parameters becomes important, as it will affect system performance~\cite{Dahman2014, Dahman2018}.
-The sample reflective correlation is used here to compute the covariance of large-scale fading between the anchors; this is equivalent to the cosine similarity, i.e. the mean is not removed.
-The correlation between anchors $x$ and $y$ can be calculated using
+The cosine similarity (reflective correlation) is used to compute the covariance of large-scale fading between the anchors, i.e. the mean is not removed.
+The sample reflective correlation between the two vectors $\bm{x}$ and $\bm{y}$ can be calculated as (in this case the vectors represent the large-scale fading time series for two anchors)

-The resulting covariance of large-scale fading between all anchors can be seen in Fig.~\ref{fig:lsf-cov} for the \gls{los} and the \gls{olos} data sets, respectively.
+The resulting covariance of large-scale fading between all anchors can be seen in Fig.~\ref{fig:lsf-cov} for the \gls{los} and the \gls{olos} datasets, respectively.
 Naturally, the diagonal in both cases is one.
-In the LoS data set there are not enough LoS links between anchor 7, 8 and 9 to compute their correlation; hence the white spaces.
-One general observation is that the covariances are smaller in the LoS data set than in the OLoS data set; the main exception being anchors 10, 11 and 12, which tend to have more similar statistics in LoS.
+In the \gls{los} dataset, there are not enough simultaneous \gls{los} links to compute the correlation for the anchor pairs $(7,12)$, $(8,12)$, and $(8,9)$, while in the \gls{olos} dataset the pair $(4,11)$ lacks sufficient data; these missing pairs appear as the white entries in the covariance matrices.
+One general observation is that the covariances are smaller in the \gls{los} dataset than in the \gls{olos} dataset; the main exception being anchors 10, 11 and 12, which tend to have more similar statistics in \gls{los}.

-For the \gls{olos} data set, the covariance of the large-scale fading is more prominent.
-This can especially be observed between anchors situated on the same side of the wall and even more for anchors 1-6, which seem to be interacting with the same objects at the same time, leading to that they experience similar large-scale fading behavior.
-The cross-correlation between anchors on opposite sides tends to have smaller values; a tendency that can also be observed in the LoS data set, although not as prominent.
+For the \gls{olos} dataset, the covariance of the large-scale fading is more prominent.
+This can especially be observed between anchors situated on the same side of the wall and even more for anchors 1--6, which seem to be interacting with the same objects at the same time, leading to them experiencing similar large-scale fading behavior.
+The cross-correlation between anchors on opposite sides tends to have smaller values; a tendency that can also be observed in the \gls{los} dataset, although not as prominent.

-After evaluation, the covariance matrices for the states \gls{los} and \gls{olos} are modeled as truncated normal distributions.
-Both distributions are truncated at $-0.9$ and $0.9$.
-The elements of the covariance matrix are drawn from $\mathcal{N}(0.1, 0.4)$ for \gls{los}, and $\mathcal{N}(0.5, 0.5)$ for \gls{olos}.